nlsynth/karuta/docs/usersguide.rst

 Prototype-based object system
 =============================

 Karuta adopts prototype-base object oriented programming style.
-So, a new object can be created by cloning a base object and User's design is described by modifying object(s).
+A new object can be created by cloning an existing base object and user's design is described by modifying object(s).

 .. code-block:: none